How to use AeroPoints for the PPK Workflow

 Laying out AeroPoints

 AeroPoints need to collect data for the duration of your drone flight.
-To assure this is happening, place and turn on your AeroPoints before you launch the drone, and only collect/move them after your mission has been completed.
+For best practices on distributing your AeroPoints, please refer to this video tutorial for more information.
+To assure you are collecting data for the entire survey, place and turn on your AeroPoints before you launch the drone, and only collect/move them after your mission has been completed.

 • 1–3 AeroPoints should be used for sites up to 150 acres (80 hectares).
 Note: three recommended for best accuracy.